plotly/plotly.js/test/image/README.md

 Also if you are adding a new mock, you may need to re-run `npm start` or `npm run watch` to be able to find the new mock in the browser.
-To help ensure valid attributes are used in your new mock(s), please run `npm run test-mock` after adding new mocks or implementing any new attributes.
+To help ensure valid attributes are used in your new mock(s), please run `npm run test-mock` or `npm run test-mock mock_name(s)` after adding new mocks or implementing any new attributes.

 ##### A: Run image comparison tests